FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 ![](../../images/6/64new.png)

 Also, Redux does not have to be used in its entirety in an application.
 It may make sense, for example, to handle the managing the form data in applications outside of Redux, especially in situations where the state of the form does not affect the rest of the application.
-It is also perfectly possible to use Redux and Reqct Query together in the same application.
+It is also perfectly possible to use Redux and React Query together in the same application.

 The question of which state management solution should be used is not at all straightforward.
 It is impossible to give a single correct answer, and it is also likely that the chosen state management solution may prove to be so sub-optimal as the application grows that state management solutions will have to be changed even after the application has been brought into production.